abhiramasonny/jaithon/ROADMAP.md

   568.7M -> 525.8M before inlining.
 The 91 `if kind == TokenKind.X` chains in
   `parse/` are the same fix and are next.

+### Held: the lazy `enumerate` iterator

+Built and measured (`JAITHON_LAZY_ENUMERATE`), NOT merged.
+It replaces the eager `list.enumerate()` -- a C native that builds N 2-tuples up front -- with a snapshot iterator the interpreter steps into two slots, plus arms in both tiers.
+On probes it is worth 15x interpreted instructions and turns 2,005,302 allocations into 5,295.
+On `check lib/jaithon` it is **inside the noise floor**, and allocations fall only 5.1%, because the bodies it unblocks hit the next link of the same chain.

+Held for a concrete reason, not a doubt: it claims OSR `iterKind == 4`, and the pair-over-list-of-tuples head merged above already uses 4.
+The two must be renumbered against each other before either can carry the other -- a partial apply put both in one tree and it had to be reset.
+Its adversarial review never ran (the session hit its limit), so it has a builder's word and no refuter's.

 ### What this says about the earlier plan

 Item 8, the total meet over `SlotKind`, was the end of the refusal chain for